Add Purchase & GSTR-2A Data

-Reconciling Purchase Invoices with GSTR-2A
+Reconciling Purchase Register with GSTR-2A

 In order to avoid ITC reversal because of any discrepancies in data reported by supplier and receiver, it is very important for you to carefully match the data reported by your suppliers with your own purchase documents.
 Matching is also very important to ensure that you don't miss any ITC claim.